 On Main Street (actually called Alhashemi Street) things are a bit more practical.
 Water pipes called “nargileh” are popular in Amman, and there are cafes devoted to coffee and smoking your hookahs.
 These new pipes and colorful hoses were a hot item at this store.

-We posted from Athens on church supplies, and how we’d never thought about where this stuff comes from.
+We posted from Athens on church supplies, and how we’d never thought about where these items come from.
 Then on our walk today, we spotted a store that sells stainless steel crescent tops for the minarets of mosques.